Sensing-Dev/doc/docs/tutorials/cpp/obtain-device-info.md

 # Access and Display Device Info

-In this tutorial, we learn how to get device informatin with Aravis API.
+In this tutorial, we learn how to get device information with Aravis API.

 ## Prerequisite